AbdoPrDZ/fixed-laravel-echo-server/README.md

   "enabled": false,
   "configSource": null,
   "databaseURL": null,
-  "channel": "private-firebase_admin",
+  "channel": "private-firebase_admin"
 }
 ```

 ### Notes

 - You need "service-account.json" config file [see](https://stackoverflow.com/questions/40799258/where-can-i-get-serviceaccountcredentials-json-for-firebase-admin).
 - You need to handle your notification in client side [see](https://firebase.flutter.dev/docs/messaging/overview)
 - The channel you chosen for this service you can't use it

 ### Notification event example